organic-scholar/templar/README.md

 In the above file, parameters are rendered into the mentioned source files using the mustache template engine.
 It will also prompt the user to override parameters.

-You can run templar as follow
+You can use templar as follow

 ```
 templar github:user/repo